-If you’ve signed up for the London Marathon this year, then you’ll now be in that final month whereby each weekend revolves around at least one half marathon.
-And props to you if you’ve stuck with it.
-This does raise the question though, for marathon runners and all active people that are keeping fit, does all of this exercise have an impact on the look and feel of our skin?
+If you’ve signed up for the London Marathon this year, then by now you’ll be well and truly in the swing of things training-wise.
+Or maybe you’ve just ramped up your exercise regime this year?
+Props to you for that too.
+This does raise the question though, for both distance runners and all active people that are keeping fit, does all of this exercise have an impact on the look and feel of our skin?

 In a word, yes.
 Cardiovascular exercises like running, cycling and aerobics pump oxygen-rich blood around our bodies and cause our blood vessels to dilate, giving skin a plumped, healthy glow.

 While sweating may not make you feel gorgeous in the short term, shedding liquid in this way flushes surface dirt from pores and detoxifying it, while also helping to protect our complexions from bacteria like Staphylococcus aureus and E. coli.
 It does this by treating the skin with a dose of Dermcidin, a natural antibiotic, potentially preventing breakouts or reactions.